buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 - What are the intermediate images for each target named/called?
 - What happen if I want to exclude some buildpack for a particular target?
 - What happen if I want to include the same file or folder for every image, do I have to copy then inside the {os}-{arch} folder?
+- Initially we proposed a shared file strategy but, we decided to leave that complexity out of the scope of this RFC and can be revisited later if it required

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes